Great Basin Seed

 “Rosana” is a northern type western wheatgrass.
 Plants are blue-green, leafy, with moderately fine stems.
 Rhizomes produce a tight sod.
 Recommended for reseeding depleted range lands and the reclamation of disturbed lands in the Northern Great Plains.

-This product has a minimum order quantity of 5 pounds.
+This product has a minimum order quantity of 3 pounds.
+Previously known as Agropyron smithii.

 ***click the “Additional Information” tab for more seed facts.